 To all those I’ve known whose life became too tough to bear: Declan, Molly, Brian, Declan, Helen, Fran, and Paddy, consider this short essay a tribute to your time here.

-Declan comes to mind sometimes and I wonder if it could have been different, if there was something I could have done, but there’s not.
-It played out how it played out and in those circumstances, we can do nothing except learn something from it.
+Declan comes to mind sometimes, and I wonder if it could have been different if there was something I could have done, but there’s not.
+It played out how it played out, and in those circumstances, we can do nothing except learn something from it.
 My time from September 1990 at the training centre in Finglas was rich and valuable and was better for having known Declan.
-Since him, others I have known have passed away at their own hands and I wonder if it is anyone’s job to try to make them stay.
-Taking a cosmic view of life, none of us is getting out of here alive, and while we are here life has the habit of throwing challenges our way.
-Some are small and some are big and some seem insurmountable.
+Since him, others I have known have passed away at their own hands, and I wonder if it is anyone’s job to try to make them stay.
+Taking a cosmic view of life, none of us is getting out of here alive, and while we are here, life has the habit of throwing challenges our way.
+Some are small, some are big, and some seem insurmountable.
 The loss of a friend or loved one to suicide is one of those insurmountable ones.
 But maybe we’re not supposed to better it.
 Maybe there’s hidden merit and opportunity in it.
 A kind of morbid beauty in the loss.
 We want them to stay, to live a life long and well.
 But maybe some of us don’t get to live as long as the rest.
 Who is to say a short life or a long life is best?
 Maybe it’s not about better but rather about managing what we’ve been given.
 It’s all I have to offer, whatever it’s worth.